MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notificiations-customize-message.md

     > [!NOTE]
     > When a default value for a parameter is included, such as [Default='Not Present'] in the preceding example, it indicates the text to provide when the alert doesn't contain data for that parameter.

-6. When you are done, select **Finish**.
+6. When you're done, select **Finish**.
 All notification messages that use the same channel will be formatted the same way.

 ## Customizing a channel for a subscription